Presenting at the 2023 AWS Summit – Washington, DC

 Within the NodeJS code, this session uses the aws-sdk (for SSM, S3, and SES) and axios to fetch a random cocktail.

-Feedback and Questions
+Feedback and Questions are welcome!

 Please contact me if you have feedback or questions!